eProsima/Fast-DDS-docs/docs/fastdds/property_policies/ignore_local_endpoints.rst

 The property can be configured both at the DomainParticipant level as at the endpoint level:

 * When configured in the DomainParticipant, no local endpoint will be matched.
-* When configured in a specific endpoint, that specific endpoint will not be matched with any local one, but any other local endpoint will be, unless trying to match with an endpoint with the property set.
+* When configured in a specific endpoint, that specific endpoint will not be matched with any local one, independently if the other endpoint has or not the property enabled.

 .. note::